jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 bits hash160 -in pubkey.hex | bits bech32 --hrp bc --wv 0 -P
 ```

-As we can see `bits bech32` just gives a little more flexibility with regard to the [bech32 specification](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32), whereas `bits addr` provides practical convenience.
+As we can see, the `bits bech32` command gives us a little bit more flexibility with regard to the [bech32 specification](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32), whereas `bits addr` provides practical convenience.
 With `bits bech32` we can supply an arbitrary human readable part via `--hrp` and an optional Segwit version via the `--witness-version` (`--wv`) flag.
 From there, the data passed as input is encoded, with checksum appended.
-Conversely, the convenience of `bits addr` is that the address encoding is inferred from the options provided, i.e. `--network` (`-N`), `--type` (`-T`), and `--witness-version` (`--wv`).
+Alternatively, the `bits addr` command provides convenience by performing the address encoding as inferred from the options provided, i.e. `--network` (`-N`), `--type` (`-T`), and `--witness-version` (`--wv`).

-Likewise, we can also _decode_ bech32, e.g.
+Furthermore, we can also _decode_ bech32, e.g.

 ```bash
 echo -n <bech32-encoded> | bits bech32 --decode